 Getting there can be quite challenging.
 For starters, the closer you get to the embarkation point, the less accessible the roads get for bigger vehicles – hence, the proliferation of tricycle drivers in the area.
 Then, one must endure a 4-km trek through rough terrain to reach the actual Falls.
 Once you’ve paid the environmental fees, it’s the point of no return.

 Thanks to the Good Friday crowd, what’s usually a 30-minute hike bloated into nearly two hours.
 Manoeuvring through rocks and currents was challenging enough as it is, we also had to endure long queues before squeezing through small crevices.
 But thanks to the breathtaking scenery, it didn’t feel like an ordeal.

 The final stretch felt like a scene from Where’s Wally?
 The vicinity was now more jam-packed than ever.
 After waiting in line for more than half an hour, we finally reached the Mother Falls.

-The falls were truly a sight to behold, even if the holiday crowd affected the tranquility of the experience was diminished the holiday crowd.
+The falls were truly a sight to behold, even if the experience was diminished the holiday crowd.
 Dipping in the cold waters was both rejuvenating and energizing.
 After surfacing, I felt like I was ready to start my day again.

 Our next stop was the Balete Eco Park in Barangay Quirino, Maria Aurora to see the 600-year-old Millennium Tree.
 Standing tall at 65 meters and with a diameter of 12-15 meters, this behemoth of a balete tree is the biggest in Asia and it’s unsurprisingly another selfie staple for Aurora tourists.
 Guests can either admire the giant from afar or pay PHP10 to enter the park, take a closer look, and in some cases even climb.